SJ23 Tech Tip E19, (Updated 2023-07-03) Bob Schimmel

 Pump in operation.
 (Future)

-NOTE - Ultimately you could use a deck wash pump as a fire extinguisher, for yourself or another boat.
+NOTE 2 - Ultimately a deck wash pump could be used as a fire extinguisher, for yourself or another boat.
 Although, you better have a high volume pump to be effective.
 Just a thought.

 Parts